 16.2.
 For any disputes that may arise about the interpretation, application and execution of this Agreement, without prejudice to the Parties' commitment to make a prior attempt at out-of-court settlement, the Court of the _______’s registered office shall have exclusive jurisdiction.

 Art.
-17 – Language

-17.1.
-If there is any discrepancy between the English language version and the Italian version of this Agreement, the Italian version shall prevail.

-Art.
-18 - Knowledge and acceptance of the entire Contract
+17 - Knowledge and acceptance of the entire Contract

 The Parties mutually acknowledge, for mutual clarity, that this Agreement, drawn up based on the minimum content identified under Art.
 2 paragraph 6 of Law 11 January 2018, n.3, is to be considered known and accepted in all its parts and that, therefore the provisions of art.
 1341 and 1342 of the Civil Code.